August 6 – October 30

 Gullah Geechee Program Series

 Join Ron Daise, Brookgreen's Vice-President for Creative Education, author, and historian and learn about the people, language, and culture of the Gullah Geechee people whose ancestors were enslaved from West Africa and brought here to work on plantations.
-Isolated on coastal barriers island their unique culture endures today.
-Through songs, stories, and audience participation Daise brings the Gullah culture to life and you will leave with a new appreciation and understanding of "Wha E Mean fa Be Gullah!".
 The program is in the Wall Lowcountry Center Auditorium and is free with garden admission.

 Harvest Home Weekend Festival

-Saturday and Sunday, October 4 & 5
+Saturday and Sunday, October 7 & 8

-More entertainment, more scarecrows, more animals and more fun!
+More scarecrows, more animals and more fun!